codacy/codacy-detekt/src/main/resources/docs/description/LabeledExpression.md

 This rule reports labeled expressions.
 Expressions with labels generally increase complexity and worsen the maintainability of the code.
 Refactor the violating code to not use labels instead.
+Labeled expressions referencing an outer class with a label from an inner class are allowed, because there is no way to get the instance of an outer class from an inner class in Kotlin.

 ## Noncompliant Code